Meet the Community

 As a membership supervisor and one of the first faces people see when they come to the JCC, Zurisadai's message is simple—that we don't want you to leave!
 Become a JCC member today: mmjccm.org/membership

-In the decade-plus that Nadia Sachs has been taking ceramics at the JCC, she has created over 100 beautiful pieces of art.
-But more important, she's found a family.
+In the decade-plus that Nadia Sachs took ceramics at the JCC, she created over 100 beautiful pieces of art.
+But more important, she found a family.
 We had the pleasure of talking to Nadia in her UWS apartment.
 To read the story about senior ceramicists in action that appeared in our Winter/Spring 2019 Program Guide, click here.
+Nadia Sachs passed away July 2020.
+May her memory be for a blessing.

 Few exemplify the JCC journey better than Hannah Schrader, who has been a part of the JCC community her entire life.
 To learn more about BBYO and other teen programs visit: mmjccm.org/children-families/tweens-teens